arpitbatra123/personal-website/posts/lodash-new-js.md

 And this will work and output the name `Bojack`.
 No Worries, Right?

 Well, for the most part, it is.
 Let me explain.
 Say, for example, this object is a response from an API and because the coding gods are angry on you, the object has a structure different from what you think it will be.
 The key `options` in the `data` object is now called `user_options` and the code you've written does not account for that.
-Now If you run the code to get the value of name this is what will happen:
+Now if you run the code to get the value of name this is what will happen:

-Since `data.options` is `undefined` and you are basically trying to access the `name` property of `undefined`, you end up with a `TypeError`.
+Since `data.options` is `undefined` and you are trying to access the `name` property of `undefined`, you end up with a `TypeError`.

-To make sure you do not end up in such a situation, you have to put up safe checks in your code.
-For example, to avoid the situation described above, we can do something like this:
+To make sure you do not end up in such a situation, you have to put up safety checks in your code.
+For example, we can do something like this:

 ```js
 const name = (response.data && response.data.options && response.data.options.name) || 'Todd';
 ```

 This will make sure that if at any level of the object, the property you are trying to access is `undefined`, you do not try to access properties further down the chain and thus, do not end up with a `TypeError`.
-Also In the above statement, if the property we are trying to access is undefined, `Todd` gets assigned to the name which kind of acts as a fallback value.
+Also, if the property we are trying to access is undefined, `Todd` gets assigned to the name which kind of acts as a fallback value.

-However, as you can clearly see in the code, for large objects, the above code segment can be very cumbersome to implement.
+However, as you can see in the code, for large objects, the above code segment can be very cumbersome to write.

 > Enter lodash.

-lodash's `get` function lets you easily implement safe checks while getting data from objects.
+The lodash `get` function lets you easily implement safe checks while getting data from objects.
 If we use lodash for the above example, we can do it like this:

 ```js
 const name = _.get(response, 'data.options.name');